lutzfischer/xiFDR/README.md

 | XXX         | Title       |

 Below are a few tips for specific search engines:
+- The decoys have to be reported in the search results and they should be then mapped to target proteins
+- XXX

 Column names may be remapped in the bottom half of the csv interface by XXXX